cldeluna/pandas_neteng/readme.md

 In fact, this small example and some of the other content in this repository comes from an actual use case.

-I'm involved in several large refresh projects and our workflow is what you would expect.
+In 2019, I was involved in several large refresh projects and our workflow is what you would expect.

 1. Snapshot the environment before you change out the equipment
 2. Perform some basic reachability tests